xbach/docs/trezor-apps/cashila.rst

 Before you can Sign in with TREZOR, you need **to pair your device with Cashila account**.

-1) Log in and select Account > Pair Trezor.
+1) Log in and select Account > Pair TREZOR.
 2) Connect your device and click on Pair with TREZOR button.
 3) Confirm the action on TREZOR.
 4) Authenticate to your TREZOR with PIN.